 As with all study abroad programs, there are some common costs:

 - Health Insurance (check for affordable insurance via in-country language schools and foreign universities)

-- Learning materials (in general, not nearly as expensive as college texts in the U.S.)
+- Learning materials (not nearly as expensive as college texts in the U.S.)

 - Cell phone (a cheap pre-paid cell phone costs around $35 in Europe.
 Incoming calls are free)

-- Spending money (varies, depending on who you are and what you do.
+- Spending money – varies, depending on who you are and what you do.
 I roughed it out and spend way less money abroad that I normally do at home

 Academic Year in Germany – Summary

 In a thousand words or less, I achieved all of my goals.
-I also had the best time of my life.
-I achieved all of my goals.
+I also had the best time of my life (up to that point).
 My German improved dramatically over the academic year I spent studying abroad in Germany.
 I became a highly fluent speaker of German.
 To this day I still read books in German, watch German cinema, and continue to meet interesting Germans wherever in the world I may be (which, at the moment, happens to be Spain).
-I passed the German language exam required for entrance into a German university, got 2 jobs over the years specifically because of my German fluency, learned tons about Germans, Germany, and, interestingly, about America by way of comparison, I learned a lot about America too.
+I got 2 jobs over the years specifically because of my German fluency, learned tons about Germans, Germany, and interestingly, by way of comparison, I learned a lot about America too.